 Employers and French universities generally use this test to certify the language levels of foreign applicants.

-The TCF is administered by France Education International (formerly know as the CIEP -Centre International d’Etudes Pédagogiques), which reports directly to the French Ministries of National Education, Higher Education and Research.
+The test is administered by France Education International (FEI), which reports to the French Ministries of National Education, Higher Education, and Research.
+FEI was formerly known as CIEP (Centre International d’Études Pédagogiques).

 What version of the TCF Test do I need to choose?